Close Menu

 Soulframe is Digital Extreme’s first new IP in over a decade.
 Embodying fantasy, this co-op adventure game has a deep emotional core and exciting combat that was highlighted at Tenno Con 2025.
 We got the chance to talk to Scott McGregor, Lead Designer on Soulframe, and Sydney Hills, Narrative Designer, about the upcoming game.

 First on my mind was the multiplayer component of the game.
-At the same time, some outlets had reported that the game would be an MMO in style, all of the videos and focus that had been communicated focused on single-player play.
+At the same time, some outlets had reported that the game would be an MMO in style, and all of the videos and focus that had been communicated focused on single-player play.
 That is, until TennoCon’s 30-minute demo experience this year, which finally highlighted co-op play.
-We asked the developers how they approach making an immersive story work for one player as well as two.
+We asked the developers how they approach making an immersive story work for one player and for two.

 Get BWT in your inbox!